Hennepin County Board candidate says he learned from his felony convictions

 Kohler said he learned from his mistakes and is a better person committed to helping others because of them.
 He added that he battled an addiction to prescription painkillers and his felony convictions happened more than a decade ago.

 “A lot of people look at those things as a negative.
-But to me, it is one of the greatest things on my resume,” Kohler said.
+But to me, it is one of the greatest things on my résumé,” Kohler said.
 “I’ve been through the system.
 I fought through it and I became a different person.”

 More recently, Kohler was hit with a $10,000 fine by state regulators for promoting a “Gender Wars MMA” event without a license in 2018.
 Kohler said the event was a skit and a comedy that had “no real fighting” and was “all choreographed,” and the state had no reason to get involved.

 Commissioner Anderson, who is seeking a second term on the County Board, agrees that people can change and learn from their mistakes.
-But he noted that Kohler is 60-years-old and his felony convictions were not youthful indiscretions.
+But he noted that Kohler is 60 years old and his felony convictions were not youthful indiscretions.

 “While forgiveness and redemption are important, accountability is key in public service,” Anderson said.
 “Voters have a right to consider the character and past actions of those seeking to represent them, alongside their qualifications and ideas.”